AmyLeighEddins/-AngularCodingChallenge/README.md

 I chose to use AngularJS for my project because that is what I am most familiar with since I used it while on the Mobile development team at Command Alkon.
 Before that, I had no web development experience.
 Also, Angular is great for simple websites.
 I was on the team for less than 2 years, half the time working with a team that did not use Angular.
 I chose to host it with Heroku because that is what I am using with my own website amyeddins.com.
 I used Git on the command line to make my commits.
 I chose to do unit testing after first thinking about e2e testing since I have experience with protractor and selenium, but decided unit testing with Karma and Jasmine would be better.
 I had to learn how to mock api calls and services to complete the unit tests.
 This is a part I had trouble with since I don't have experience with Angular unit testing.

-Problems/roadblocks:

-    -Could not get the controller tests to work.
-This is the point I would ask for help from someone with more experience.
-The mock data wasn't working with the service like it was with the service tests, and when I tried to mock the service I couldn't get that working either since I ended up with the same error.
-So not all of my tests pass.

 Added functionality:

     -If you click on a follower's icon you can go to their Github profile.